OEM Getting Started

 Welcome to the Getting Started guide for the Barracuda App/Web Server library!
-This guide is designed to help new users, specifically Lua and C/C++ programmers, get acquainted with this powerful library.
+This guide is designed to help new users, specifically Lua and C/C++ programmers, get acquainted with these two powerful libraries.

 The Barracuda App/Web Server offers both a C/C++ API and a Lua API for application developers.
 While the startup code must be written in C (or C++), many of the Barracuda Web Server API's can be accessed using the Lua scripting language.